 The hot surface ignition module is not repairable.
 Any modification or repairs will invalidate the warranty and may create hazardous conditions that result in property damage, personal injury, fire, explosion and/or toxic gases.
-Faulty ignition modules must be replaced with a new unit.
-Each heater has two ignition modules and two hot surface ignitors.
+A faulty ignition module must be replaced with a new unit.
+300,000 thru 750,000 BTU units have one ignition module and one hot surface ignitor.
+990,000 thru 2,070,000 BTU units have two ignition modules and two hot surface ignitors.